Days at Sea

-On Saturday 25 May 2024 Asia’s first ocean rower, Chinese national 孙海滨 (Sun Haibin) and Denmark’s first ocean rower, Christian Havrehed ( 黄思远 ), will embark on a 2,234km row from China to retrace the route of China’s first maritime explorer, Xu Fu (徐福), who in 210BC was sent by the First Emperor, Qin Shi Huang, to search for the Elixir of Immortality in the Eastern Seas.
+On Monday 3 June 2024 Asia’s first ocean rower, Chinese national 孙海滨 (Sun Haibin) and Denmark’s first ocean rower, Christian Havrehed ( 黄思远 ), will embark on a 1,300km row from Zhoushan, China, to retrace the route of China’s first maritime explorer, Xu Fu (徐福), who in 210BC was sent by the First Emperor, Qin Shi Huang, to search for the Elixir of Immortality in the Eastern Seas.

 The first leg of the row is an off-shore non-stop 800km crossing of the East China Sea to Nagasaki.
-Here the pair will clear into Japan early June before continuing on a 1,400km coastal row round the Southern tip of Kyushu island, into the Pacific Ocean, and up to Shingu in Wakayama Prefecture, where they expect to complete their row Saturday 27 July 2024.
+Here the pair will clear into Japan early June before continuing on a 500km coastal row round the Southern tip of Mainland Japan, Cape Sata, and up the east side of Kyushu Island to Nobeoka, where they expect to complete their row Sunday 30 June 2024.
+The total distance of the row is 1,300km.

-Along the way they will visit locations and temples in Japan dedicated to Xu Fu (known in Japan as “Jofuku”) and make cultural exchange activities with the local Xu Fu Associations to celetrate and promote the story of Xu Fu.
-Shingu has been chosen as the terminal point because it holds some of the most important Xu Fu sites in Japan, including Xu Fu’s grave
+Along the way the oarsmen will visit locations in Japan dedicated to Xu Fu (known in Japan as “Jofuku”) and make cultural exchange activities with the local Xu Fu Associations to celetrate and promote the story of Xu Fu.

 Xu Fu’s Voyage East ( 徐福东渡 ) is one of the earliest documented voyages in official Chinese history (Records of the Grand Historian by Sima Qian).
 The late Joseph Needham ( 李约瑟 ), who initiated the book series Science and Civilisation in China, published by Cambridge University Press, and after whom the Cambridge Needham Research Institute is named, believed Xu Fu may have travelled all the way to America.